-In July 2013, following the completion of a heritage survey, Avocet completed an initial reverse circulation drilling program consisting of nineteen holes for 1,944 meters.
+In July 2013, following the completion of a heritage survey, Lion One Australia completed an initial reverse circulation drilling program consisting of nineteen angled holes for 1,944 meters.
 Several of the drill holes intersected sheared graphitic black shale with variable amounts of quartz veining and sulphides.
 Highlights included drill hole MORC 011 which returned 23.00 g/t Ag over 2m and 18 g/t Ag over 1m, from 78 m and 98 m depths respectively, drill hole MORC 013 which returned 9 g/t Ag over 2 m from 106 m and drill hole MORC012 which returned 1.02 g/t Au over 5 m from 90 m.
+Results were encouraging for an area which had no modern recorded exploration activity, and containing a significant strike extent of the prospective structure under tenure.